chandrashettyhadoop/MercedesBenz/README.md

 This project can be run in any windows system with out any changes as the build contains even the driver and configuration files.
 Drivers for Chrome and IE browser included in build.
 Script can be run either using chrome or IE (firefox also, but driver is not packed in the build)browser by updating the configuration file according to our requirement.
-Project could be imported to eclipse and executed by clicking mavan test(<project name>->POM.xml->Maven Test).
+Project could be imported to eclipse and executed by clicking mavan test(ProjectName->POM.xml->Maven Test).
 Flow of the execution can be checked in log file, final result can be seen in emailable testng report.